 Prep the hot cross buns:

-- Slice each bun in half and sandwich with the butter and marmalade.
-Place inside an oven proof dish.
+- Slice each bun in half and spread with the butter and marmalade.
+Sandwich the top halves of the buns back onto the bottom halves.

 Tips for the baking dish:

-The size of the dish is quite important for success.
-We cannot give exact measurements because it will depend on the size of the buns you're using.
+The size of the dish plays an important role in the success of the recipe.
+However, it's difficult to give exact measurements because it depends on the size of the hot cross buns you're using.

-The dish needs to be of such a size so that the six hot cross buns fit snuggly into it, but not so tightly that they are being squashed out of shape.
+The six hot cross buns need to fit snuggly into it, but not so tightly that they are being squashed out of shape.

-Secondly, there needs to be some room in the height to accommodate the custard mixture that will be poured over it.
+Another important consideration is leaving some space in the dish's height to accommodate the custard mixture that will be poured over the hot cross buns.

 Make the custard: